Georgia readies to resume executions after a 4-year pause brought by COVID and a legal agreement

 EXECUTIONS KEPT ON HOLD

 State officials obtained an execution order in April 2022 for Virgil Delano Presnell Jr., setting his execution for May 17, 2022.
-But Presnell's lawyers with the Federal Defender Program sued, arguing the state had violated the agreement.
-The judicial emergency had expired in June 2021, but the lawsuit said the other two conditions remained unmet.
+But Presnell's lawyers with the Federal Defender Program sued, saying the state had violated the agreement.
+The judicial emergency had expired in June 2021, but they argued the other conditions remained unmet.

-A Fulton County Superior Court judge agreed and halted the execution less than 24 hours before it was to take place.
-The state Supreme Court did not immediately rule on the state's appeal, so the stay order remained in place until after the weeklong execution window had expired.
+A Fulton County Superior Court judge halted the execution less than 24 hours before it was to take place.
+The state Supreme Court did not immediately rule on the state's appeal, so the stay order remained in place until after the execution window expired.

-The case returned to the lower court, where the two sides tried to reach a settlement agreement.
+The case returned to the lower court, and the two sides tried to reach a settlement.
 Lawyers for the state on Feb.
-27 informed the lawyers for people on death row that further settlement negotiations were not worthwhile, according to a court filing by Pye's lawyers.
+27 informed the lawyers for death row prisoners that further settlement negotiations were not worthwhile, a court filing by Pye's lawyers says.

 IS PYE COVERED BY THE AGREEMENT?